 - You may have a bad catalytic converter or other engine components.

-- Another common method used to diagnose P0420 problems is to inspect the wiring/sensor harnesses and oxygen sensor for any signs of damage or severe wear.
+- Another common method used to diagnose P0420 problems is to inspect the wiring/sensor harnesses and oxygen sensors for any signs of damage or severe wear.
 This isn’t necessary unless you suspect that the alternator belt just came off and likely fried your wiring harness if it did come off, which is an issue many people face when this code pops up on their vehicle.
 It’s better to be safe than sorry in such a situation.
 So, take a good look at these before proceeding with diagnostics.

 How Much Will It Cost To Fix A P0420 Code?